Blow to Home Office as Rwanda asylum seekers not tagged on release from detention

 Pierre Makhlouf, legal director at Bail for Immigration Detainees, which assists detainees to apply for bail, said the charity has so far provided representation in 16 cases for people subject to the Rwanda plan, all of whom have been granted bail and all but two of whom have been released untagged.

-He added that the “overwhelming majority” of judges deciding not to impose electronic monitoring.
+He added that the “overwhelming majority” of judges decided not to impose electronic monitoring.

 He compared the failed measure with the Rwanda removal policy itself, saying: “The Home Office keeps trumpeting harsh and cruel policies, but the reasons why they fail to deliver is because of the very harshness and cruelty that is involved.